Philadelphia museum celebrates 200th anniversary

 During the past two centuries it has also become a world leader in research into biodiversity and the environment.

-“The Academy of Natural Sciences continues to be a leading international center of scientific study two centuries after its founders gathered to share their collections and their enthusiasm for the natural world,” said Robert McCracken Peck, the center’s historian and senior fellow.
+“The Academy of Natural Sciences continues to be a leading international centre of scientific study two centuries after its founders gathered to share their collections and their enthusiasm for the natural world,” said Robert McCracken Peck, the centre’s historian and senior fellow.

 “I used to take classes here when I was little,” said Peck, who has written a history of the academy that will be released this month, to mark the anniversary.